mbsa-tud/tsad_platform/MANUAL.md

 To do so, proceed as follows:

-### Load/configure models
+### Load/configure models (1)

 There are **three** ways to load a configuration of models (These are not trained yet, it's only the configuration that gets loaded):

-* Click `Quick Load all Models` (2) to load a default configuration of all implemented models.
+* Click `Quick Load all Models` to load a default configuration of all implemented models.
 * Click `Add Model Manually` to configure models by hand.
 This opens a **new window**, allowing you to select a model and configure its parameters.
 Once configured, click `Add to Model Selection` to add the selected model to the list of models.
 * You can click `Export Config` to store a configuration file for the configured models on your computer.
-This allows you to load a previous configuration of models at another time using the `Load from File` button (1).
+This allows you to load a previous configuration of models at another time using the `Load from File` button.
 * To show the hyperparameters of a model, select it in the list, right-click and select `Show Model Parameters`.
-This wil show all parameters of the selected model on the right side of the window (7).
+This wil show all parameters of the selected model on the right side of the window (3).

-### Train models
+### Train and/or optimize models (2)

+#### Train models

 To train models, do the following:

-* Click `Train All` (4) to train all configured models.
+* Click `Train All` to train all configured models.
-* Click `Train Selection` (4) to train all manually selected models (Click on models to select them).
+* Click `Train Selection` to train all manually selected models (Click on models to select them).

 **NOTE** All models **must** be trained to make them available on the [Detection](#detection) and [Simulink Detection](#simulink-detection) panels.
 If they don't require prior training, this step is still required (In this case it only adds the model to the list of trained models on the `Detection` panel)

 Before training, you can configure the training process as follows:
-* Check the `Training Plots` (3) checkbox to enable graphical training plots (Currently only for deep-learning models).
+* Check the `Training Plots` checkbox to enable graphical training plots (Currently only for deep-learning models).

-### Optimize models
+#### Optimize models

 To optimize models, do the following:

-1. Select the models within the list and click `Optimize Selection` or just click `Optimize All` (5) to open a **new window**.
+1. Select the models within the list and click `Optimize Selection` or just click `Optimize All` to open a **new window**.

     <img src="media/final_optimization_window.png" alt="Optimization window" title="Optimization window" width=200/>